JazzMaster/LazGFX/README.md

 There is no actual "Native Code" running- and these devs DO NOT CARE.<br>
 If the WinAPI is broken for some reason(Blizzard) - you get screwed.

-I actually code for Linux.
+I code for Linux.
 I like the challenge.
 I will "port" or IFDEF the rest.

 ## Enough said